Mani Ratnam: Early years and struggle: 1983–1986

 Mani Ratnam developed a script—originally written in English—into a film and named it Pallavi Anu Pallavi.
 His uncle Krishnamurthy agreed to produce the film but imposed a condition that it should be made under a limited budget in Kannada, to which he agreed.
 He persuaded Balu Mahendra to do the cinematography as he found the latter's work to be very impressive.
-He managed to get other crew members B. Lenin (for editing), Thota Tharani (for art direction) and Ilaiyaraaja (for music composer music), all leading craftsmen in their respective fields.
+He managed to get other crew members B. Lenin (for Film editing), Thota Tharani (for art direction) and Ilaiyaraaja (for composer music), all leading craftsmen in their respective fields.
 For the male lead, he cast Anil Kapoor after watching his performance in the Telugu film Vamsa Vruksham (1980).
 Lakshmi was signed up as the female lead.
 The film explored the relationship between a young man and an older woman.
 Although an average grosser at the box-office, the film fetched Mani Ratnam the Best Screenplay Award from the Karnataka State Government for the year 1983.
 After watching Pallavi Anu Pallavi, N. G. John offered him a chance to direct a film in Malayalam.
-Scripted by T. Damodaran,and Mohanlal as heroUnaroo was about the corruption in labour unions of Kerala.
+Scripted by T. Damodaran and featuring Mohanlal as hero, Unaroo was about the corruption in labour unions of Kerala.
 The film was completed within two months and released in April 1984.
 Mani Ratnam attributed the failure of the film to the conflict of interests that he and the producer had.
 Following this, he entered Tamil cinema when G. Thyagarajan of Sathya Jyothi Films offered him a chance to direct Pagal Nilavu (1985).
 The film had Murali and Revathi playing lead roles.
 It was different from his previous two films in that it included dance sequences and a "comedy track".
 The same year, he directed another Tamil film Idaya Kovil, a romantic drama.
-He remodeled a ready made script on the lines of Charlie Chaplin's Limelight (1952).
+He remodelled a ready made script on the lines of Charlie Chaplin's Limelight (1952).
 Despite being unsatisfied with the final product, the film was a major box-office success.
 The phase between 1983 and 1986 was the toughest of his career with only Pallavi Anupallavi feeling satisfactory; the other three completed with a lot of "compromises".